liaogz82/s3fs/README.txt

     /admin/config/media/s3fs.
 You can input your AWS credentials on this page as well, but using the $config array is reccomended.

-  * @todo this is not implemented yet
-    With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
+  * With the settings saved, go to /admin/config/media/s3fs/actions to refresh the file metadata cache.
 This will copy the filenames and attributes for every existing file in your S3 bucket into Drupal's database.
 This can take a significant amount of time for very large buckets (thousands of files).
 If this